 Hepatitis B

-Hepatitis B is a viral infection that is caused by hepatitis B virus (HBV) and results in inflammation of the liver and liver disease (e.g. cirrhosis and liver cancer).
-It affects millions of people worldwide.
-It is a notifiable disease under the Infectious Diseases Regulations.
+Hepatitis B is a viral infection that is caused by the hepatitis B virus (HBV) and results in inflammation of the liver and liver disease (e.g. cirrhosis and liver cancer).
+The World Health Organization (WHO) estimated that 254 million people were living with chronic hepatitis B infection in 2022.

 Countries are classified as having low, intermediate, or high hepatitis B prevalence based on the percentage of the population positive for infection (shown by being positive for hepatitis B surface antigen (HBsAg) on a blood test).